 [Source file: examples/xml/EX-provenance-global-1.xml]

-LOCAL: Using the inline markup to represent the data category locally is limited to a single occurrence for a given content (e.g. one cannot have different toolRef attributes applied to the same span of text because the inner-most one would override the others).
+LOCAL: Using the inline markup to represent the data category locally is limited to a single occurrence for a given content (e.g., one cannot have different toolRef attributes applied to the same span of text because the inner-most one would override the others).
 A local standoff markup is provided to allow such cases.

 The following local markup is available for the Provenance data category: